 This information is primarily for instructors of courses in the CS Department.

-Each weekday morning during the semester, we fetch enrollment data from the Registrar for the COS courses and the related ISC courses.
+Each day during the semester, we fetch enrollment data from the Registrar for COS courses and COS cross-listed courses.
 This data is used by the department to grant enrolled student access to systems such as TigerFile, to determine eligibility for accounts on the CS systems, and other automated workflows.

 In addition, this enrollment information is provided to instructors and, in some cases, students as described below.

 - Enrollment data is PRIVATE and subject to privacy regulations.
 It must not be publicly posted or otherwise shared with others.

 - Enrollment data in CS systems is delayed (not real-time) and unofficial.
 Data directly from Registrar-maintained systems is the only official source of enrollment data at the University.
 Any updates to the data must be made through normal Registrar systems which will then be reflected on our next fetch.

 - If a student adds a course and then immediately (i.e., before the next data fetch) has an assignment due that uses TigerFile, an instructor can send an email to CS Staff and we can manually add them to TigerFile.
 They won't show up on the automated email or rosters described below (as that data is always a snapshot of the data from the Registrar), but they will be able to submit assignments through TigerFile.

 After each fetch of data, enrollment rosters are compared with our previous version of the data.
 If there are any differences in the roster for a course, an email is sent to selected course staff.
 The email contains the new roster as well as a summary of differences (adds, changes, deletes).
 While the email uses the term "Drop" for the case where a student was on the previous day's roster but is not on the current day's roster, this may or may not be due to a student initiating a "drop" -- it simply indicates a difference between the current roster and the next.